 Patients may become dependent on others, demanding help and emotional support and becoming angry when they feel their needs are not met.
 They may also threaten or attempt suicide.
 Often dissatisfied with their medical care, they typically go from one physician to another or seek treatment from several physicians concurrently.

 The intensity and persistence of symptoms may reflect a strong desire to be cared for.
 Symptoms may help patients avoid responsibilities but may also prevent pleasure and act as punishment, suggesting underlying feelings of unworthiness and guilt.

-Symptoms must be distressing or disruptive of daily life and be associated with at least one of the following:
+Symptoms must be distressing or disruptive of daily life for > 6 mo and be associated with at least one of the following:

 At first presentation, physicians take an extensive history (sometimes conferring with family members) and do a thorough examination and often testing to determine whether a medical disorder is the cause.
 Because patients with somatic symptom disorder may develop concurrent physical disorders, appropriate examinations and tests should also be done when symptoms change significantly or when objective signs develop.
 However, once a medical disorder has clearly been excluded or a mild disorder has been identified and treated, physicians should avoid repeating tests; patients are rarely reassured by negative test results and may interpret continued testing as confirmation that the physician is uncertain the diagnosis is benign.

-Illness anxiety disorder (see Illness Anxiety Disorder) has similar manifestations except that physical symptoms are absent or minimal.
+Illness anxiety disorder has similar manifestations except that physical symptoms are absent or minimal.
 Somatic symptom disorder is distinguished from generalized anxiety disorder, conversion disorder, and major depression by the predominance, multiplicity, and persistence of physical symptoms and the accompanying excessive thoughts, feelings, and behaviors.